Drew Waters Preview, Player Props: Royals vs. Mariners

-Drew Waters -- with a slugging percentage of .310 in his past 10 games (including no homers) -- will be in action for the Kansas City Royals against the Seattle Mariners, with Bryce Miller on the mound, on August 25 at 10:10 PM ET.
+On Saturday, Drew Waters (.200 batting average in his past 10 games, with a double, two triples, five walks and two RBI) and the Kansas City Royals face the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
+First pitch is at 4:10 PM ET.

-He had a one-hit performance in his previous game (1-for-2) against the Athletics.
+He racked up two hits (going 2-for-4 with a double) in his most recent game against the Mariners.

 Drew Waters Game Info & Props vs. the Mariners